MicrosoftDocs/win32/desktop-src/desktop-programming.md

 ## Get set up

-Follow these instructions and start creating desktop Win32 apps for Windows 10.
+Follow these instructions and start creating desktop apps for Windows 10 that use the Win32 API.

 1. Download or update Visual Studio 2019.
 If you don't already have Visual Studio 2019, you can install the free Microsoft Visual Studio Community 2019.
 When you install Visual Studio, make sure to select the **Desktop development with C++** option.
 For download links, see our [Downloads](https://developer.microsoft.com/windows/downloads) page.